FAQ

 Daily schedules will incorporate the following:

-• Deep dives – extend on their passion for a topic, discovery or activity
+• Passion Projects – extend on their passion for a topic, discovery or activity

-• Exploration – time to explore specific type of learning such as art, computer, etc.
+• Exploration / Specials – time to explore specific type of learning such as art, music, phy ed and cooking

 • Integrated Learning Time – classroom instruction